Sacramento Digs Gardening logo

 Preheat oven to 350 degrees F.

-Grease and flour an 8-inch backing pan.
+Grease and flour an 8-inch baking pan.

 In a small bowl or measuring cup, stir together persimmon pulp and baking soda.
 Set aside.